Rancho Palos Verdes, California: Government

-Mayor Pro Tem Alegria and Mayor Cruikshank have served on the Rancho Palos Verdes City Council since November 2017.
-Councilmembers Bradley and Mayor Ferraro, (Ferraro previously served as mayor over a decade ago then left the council upon finishing her term of office before running again in 2019), were recently re-elected in November 2022.

 As outlined in the city's Municipal Code, the city council hires a city manager to manage the day-to-day operation of the city and its staff.
-The current city manager is Ara Mihranian.
+As of 2026 the city manager is Ara Mihranian, who was appointed to the position in 2020.

 County, state, and federal representation

 In the County of Los Angeles, Rancho Palos Verdes is located in the 4th Supervisorial District, represented by Janice Hahn.